These Low Calorie Mac and Cheese Cups are just 66 calories! Plus they are great for meal prepping, potlucks, lunch boxes and even snacks!

 Low Calorie Mac and Cheese Cups

-Ingredients in Healthy Mac and Cheese Muffins
+Ingredients in Low Calorie Mac and Cheese Cups

 No weird ingredients go into these mac and cheese muffin cups!
 Just a few calorie cutting tricks to lower the amount of some items (like using sharp cheddar instead of mild) and flavor boosting tips (like adding garlic cloves to the sauce to soak and infuse it).

-We owe this low calorie recipe for mac and cheese to Fiber Gourmet Light Elbow Pasta (no this post is not sponsored, I just love it a lot!)
+I owe this low calorie recipe for mac and cheese to Fiber Gourmet Light Elbow Pasta (no this post is not sponsored, I just love it a lot!)
 At just 29 calories per serving it helps cut calories in a big way!

-You can use any pasta you like, even protein pasta.
+You can use any pasta you like, even chickpea protein pasta.
 It will change the nutrition a bit, but will still be super yummy!

 Optional Add-Ins:

-- Shredded Chicken
+• Shredded Chicken

-- Crumbled Turkey Bacon
+• Crumbled Turkey Bacon

-- Green Onions
+• Green Onions

-- Diced Broccoli
+• Diced Broccoli

-- Sliced Bell Peppers
+• Sliced Bell Peppers

-How to Make Low Calorie Mac and Cheese
+How to Make Low Calorie Mac and Cheese Cups

 This muffin cup mac and cheese recipe is easy and delicious!
 You only need a few items to make them, and if you don’t have muffin liners, you can just spray the tins with olive oil.